richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Digital toolmaking can be at once a methodology to describe a process applied in a professional context as well as a pedagogical method where students learn problem-solving through the creation of novel software and hardware tools.[1-13]

 Thanks to many developments in this field being opensource, the sensors will often come with a source code library that greatly facilitates the programming necessary to read the values from the sensor in question.
 Therefore going from one sensor to a combination of sensors and their interconnection becomes a trivial programming task, often requiring only the customization of values and example code.[1-13]

+Sensing tools have become a core part of the design process, both in the design education process and in the flexible generation of additional detailed site microclimatic data, such as specific characteristics of the soil, air quality, temperature, humidity, light and sound.[1-13]

+FIGURE 3.4.8 Collserola National Park analysis and interpretation through intensive workshops and collaborative design discussions, demonstrating forest light daylight access, vegetation variation analyses, and an application of tablet-based (7{doubleprime}) Rhino/Grasshopper simulation[1-13]

 ### 11. 图表报告及制图；